Anna & Flori talk the importance of personalisation in marketing and how to create a lasting impression with those who encounter you.

 Flori Pyke: [00:24:00] Yeah exactly.
 So there was this element of perceived customisation where the offering at the end of the day was the exact same but depending on the answers that they had provided to us, we were serving them with a message that was really uniquely crafted to the answers that they had given us so they really felt heard and understood.
 And you know when you feel heard and understood as a prospect, your propensity to act will be that much higher because your level of trust with that brand will increase.
 So I couldn't agree more and like you said this is a little bit more advanced but you know I think the principle still applies to every business as your business grows you in the beginning you're going to want to focus on the lowest hanging fruit.
 So when you're building out your customer avatar you want to focus on the one that has the highest population basically the most people of, that's going to be your customer avatar, your ideal client, your target market.
 Okay.
 But over time, and as you get to understand your customers better, you will find that there are different avatars, different perfect customers and there might be two, there might three, and that's where you want to start to develop unique messages that are specifically tailored to them and that's what we mean in this respect so you know for us we have different avatars basically.

 Anna Jonak: [00:25:20] We were able to break it down into essentially five buckets of people that came to us based on their experiences so we were looking at people who were starting out and they were either a service provider or starting out and a product seller or reseller and then people that were further along in their business in the same category say product sell or service and then sort of like the fifth bucket was very much people ready to scale.
 And the fact of the matter is our program absolutely works for people whether they're just starting out or in mid stage and whether a service or product seller because we have such breadth of content and also the coaching experience that we deliver in the program is so bespoke anyway, that people get value.
 But people still want to be recognised specifically for their stage and where they're at.
-So that's the job that we did and certainly I think that we've been talking about moving forward, with the introduction for us of Beyond Brave, there's going to be a need for us to integrate some sort of segmentation when people come to Business School for Mums, because if they are that bit further along then we feel you know that program will be better suited for them to get the results they want quickly.
+So that's the job that we did and certainly I think that we've been talking about moving forward, with the introduction for us of our Mastermind, there's going to be a need for us to integrate some sort of segmentation when people come to The Elevatory Academy, because if they are that bit further along then we feel you know that program will be better suited for them to get the results they want quickly.

 Anna Jonak: [00:26:38] So yes.